-Communiqué No. 2022/2 was published in the Official Gazette on 4 March 2022, and it entered into force as of 4 May 2022.
 Communiqué No. 2022/2 raises the jurisdictional turnover thresholds under Article 7 of Communiqué No. 2010/4.
-Two of the most significant developments that the Communiqué No. 2022/2 entails are, inter alia, the introduction of a threshold exemption for undertakings active in certain markets and sectors and the increase of the applicable turnover thresholds for the concentrations that require a mandatory merger control filing before the Authority.
+Two of the most significant developments that Communiqué No. 2022/2 entails are the introduction of a threshold exemption for undertakings active in certain markets and sectors, and the increase of the applicable turnover thresholds for the concentrations that require a mandatory merger control filing before the Authority.
 Concentrations relating to the fields of digital platforms, software or gaming software, financial technologies, biotechnology, pharmacology, agricultural chemicals or health technologies are expected to be scrutinised more closely by the Authority.